codeinred/tuplet/README.md

 # tuplet

-**tuplet** is a one-header library that implements a fast and lightweight tuple type `tuplet::tuple` that guarantees a sensible data layout.
-`tuplet::tuple<T...>` is an aggregate type, and this means that when it's members are trivial, `tuplet::tuple` is
+**tuplet** is a one-header library that implements a fast and lightweight tuple type, `tuplet::tuple`, that guarantees performance, fast compile times, and a sensible and efficent data layout.
+A `tuplet::tuple` is implemented as an aggregate containing it's elements, and this ensures that it's

 - trivially copyable,
 - trivially moveable,
 - trivially assignable,
 - trivially constructible,
-- and trivially destructible
+- and trivially destructible.

-This results in better code generation by the compiler, faster compile times, and smaller executables.
+This results in better code generation by the compiler, allowing `tuplet::tuple` to be passed in registers, and to be serialized and deserialized via `memcpy`.

-What's more, the implementation of `tuplet::tuple` is around *one eigth* the size of `std::tuple`, both in terms of lines, and in terms of kilobytes of code. `tuplet.hpp` clocks in at 230 lines, compared to 1724 lines for gcc 9's implementation of `std::tuple`.
+What's more, the implementation of `tuplet::tuple` is less than one fifth the size of `std::tuple`, both in terms of lines, and in terms of kilobytes of code.
+`tuplet.hpp` clocks in at 300 odd lines, compared to 1724 lines for gcc 9's implementation of `std::tuple`.

+If you'd like a further discussion of how `tuplet::tuple` compares to `std::tuple` and why you should use it, see the [Motivation](#Motivation) section below!

 ## Usage